Mums on how to survive a short maternity leave

 Jacinda Ardern: Working mums on how to survive a short maternity leave

-New Zealand Prime Minister Jacinda Ardern has announced that she is pregnant, but plans to be back at her desk six weeks after giving birth.
+New Zealand Prime Minister Jacinda Ardern has given birth to a baby girl, but plans to be back at her desk in six weeks' time.

 The BBC spoke to other working mothers who took short periods of time off work and asked them what advice they would give others in the same situation.